 What is the difference between induction and onboarding?

-introduction process to their job, onboarding makes up for the further acclimation of new employees.
-Onboarding focuses on the employee’s long-term development and integration into the company and their roles over a few months.
-It’s about ensuring the employees are suitable integrated to the company and they have an in-depth comprehension of the job and roles, policies and regulations relative to the organization.
+introduction process to their job, on-boarding makes up for the further acclimation of new employees.
+On-boarding focuses on the employee’s long-term development and integration into the company and their roles over a few months.
+It’s about ensuring the employees are suitable integrated to the company and they have an in-depth comprehension of the job and roles, policies and regulations relative to the organisation.

 It involves the extensive training process regarding the company’s conventions and values ensuring the new employee is aware of, comfortable with and adhere to them.
 It also involves ‘socialising’ them within your organisation and other employees to ensure mutual adjusting from both sides to simultaneously attain a comfortable and cooperative work environment.

 It is evident that new employees who are properly and thoroughly onboarded tend to be overall more satisfied with their position and the organiasation.
 Likewise, employers are more satisfied with their work and integration into the organisation as they tend to stay longer and perform better within their roles.